adjust/android_sdk/README.md

 - `String eventToken` the event token, if the package tracked was an event.

-If any of these values is not available, it's value will default to `null`.
+If any value is unavailable, it will default to `null`.

 And both event and session failed objects also contain: